confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 * The networking will be handled by Vert.x (which uses Netty).
 Both Vert.x and Netty are very widely used toolkits which are known for great performance, and have few dependencies.
 * The client will have minimal transitive jar dependencies - this is important as the client will be embedded in end user applications.
+* Client connections are designed to be re-used.
+* The client will be thread-safe.

 ### The server